efecanbayat/android-deliveryapp-efecanbayat/README.md

 ## About this project

-This project is a simple food ordering application.
-I learned the most used libraries and structures in android applications, in this project
+This project is a food delivery application.
+In this project I learned the most used structures in android applications.

 ## Used Technologies